markusmoenig/ShaderMania/README.md

 Features:

-* Realtime syntax check and compilation of your shaders with realtime preview.
+* Syntax check and compilation of your shaders with realtime preview.
 * Render to custom resolutions and export your shader output to PNG.
 * Display of syntax errors and warnings.
 * Add textures to your project by importing images.